hanaoverride/hanaoverride/README.md

 # hanaoverride
 ## Overview
-I build small tools and write notes on `LLM engineering`, `computer science`, and `security`.
+I do various things for a living.
 I maintain a technical blog and several learning repositories.
 - `Blog`: https://hanaoverride.github.io
 - `Focus areas`: I usually do various things, but If I really have to pick up themes; Machine Learning(NLP, CV), Security, Full-Stack Web Programming(Python, Next.js), and Linguistics!
 ## Stats & Activity